 While these breeds can be more likely to develop diabetes, that doesn't mean that other breeds are immune.
 Any dog of any breed can develop it, it's just more likely in certain situations.

-In a decent portion of cases of canine diabetes, there is a connection to autoimmune disorders, which results in the pancreas becoming damaged and unable to provide insulin as well.
+In a decent amount of cases of canine diabetes, there is a connection to autoimmune disorders, which results in the pancreas becoming damaged and unable to produce insulin as well.
 It's also worth noting that because of this, dog pancreatitis can result in them becoming more prone to diabetes.

 Things like toxins, obesity, unhealthy diets and Cushing's disease can also result in diabetes.
 Furthermore, some believe that excessive use of medications can also contribute to the problem.